Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Experimental evaluation

-The industry-standard data set, and its following updates, for modulation classification in radio is given by \cite{o2016convolutional}, \cite{o2016unsupervised}.
-In \cite{o2018over} they had released an updated version of the dataset named the RML2018.01a (R: Radio; ML: Machine Learning) dataset.
-It is composed of $24$ modulations schemes namely OOK, 4ASK, 8ASK, BPSK, QPSK, 8PSK, 16PSK, 32PSK, 16APSK, 32APSK, 64APSK, 128APSK, 16QAM, 32QAM, 64QAM, 128QAM, 256QAM, AM-SSB-WC, AM-SSB-SC, AM-DSB-WC,AM-DSB-SC, FM, GMSK, OQPSK, with $26$ evenly spaced bins in signal-to-noise ratio (SNR), ranging from $-20$ to $30$ dB.
-The set is composed of $2,555,904$ I/Q (in-phase/quadrature) signals each of length $1024$.
-The dataset contains both synthetic simulated channel effects and over-the-air recordings.
-The synthetic data were produced using software defined radio programmed with GNU radio \cite{10.5555/993247.993251}.
-This particular version of the dataset is stored in the hdf5 format and hence the appropriate libraries were used to extract the data.
+In this section, we provide numerical results to investigate the performance of the proposed AMC methods.
+Some existing ML-based AMC solutions have been benchmarked using an older dataset version from Deepsig\footnote{https://www.deepsig.ai/datasets} with only $11$ modulation schemes \cite{rajendran2018deep,9194036}.
+The industry-standard data set, and its following updates for modulation classification in radio, are given by \cite{o2016convolutional}, \cite{o2016unsupervised}.
+In \cite{o2018over}, an updated version of the RML$2018.01$a (R: Radio; ML: Machine Learning) dataset was released.

+The latest release is one of the most challenging datasets of modulation classification.
+It includes higher-order modulation schemes (QAM$256$ and APSK$256$) used in the real world in high-SNR low-fading channel environments.
+The dataset comprises simulated channel effects created artificially (such as carrier frequency shift, variation in symbol rate, signal delay, and thermal noise) and real-world measurements.
+The synthetic data was produced using software-defined radio programmed with GNU radio \cite{10.5555/993247.993251}.
+The dataset has $24$ modulations schemes, namely OOK, 4ASK, 8ASK, BPSK, QPSK, 8PSK, 16PSK, 32PSK, 16APSK, 32APSK, 64APSK, 128APSK, 16QAM, 32QAM, 64QAM, 128QAM, 256QAM, AM-SSB-WC, AM-SSB-SC, AM-DSB-WC,AM-DSB-SC, FM, GMSK, OQPSK, with $26$ evenly spaced bins in signal-to-noise ratio (SNR), ranging from $-20$ to $30$dB.
+The set comprises $2,555,904$ I/Q (in-phase/quadrature) signals, each of length $1024$ (array shape is $2 \times 1024$).